orkeilius/rogue-invader/docs/dev/dev-guide.md

 ### technologies

 - [Godot](https://godotengine.org/) : Godot is an open-source game engine, we use it because it light and support web and have a similar syntax a python.
-- [Supabase](https://supabase.com/) : a Backend as a service who make db very simple and fast to make.
+- [Supabase](https://supabase.com/) : A Backend as a service who make db very simple and fast to make.
 That a paid service but the free tier is enough for the project.
 - [Itchio](https://itch.io/) ; A free games hosting service who support godot web game.